Tacohuaco

 7. Preheat oven to 120 ˚C.

-8. Braise the meat in the marinade in a Dutch oven with the lid on (or a baking form covered with foil), for at least 2 hours or until the meat is very soft, and you can easily tear it apart with a fork.
+8. Braise the meat in the marinade in a Dutch oven covered (or a baking form covered with foil), for at least 2 hours or until the meat is very soft, and you can easily tear it apart with a fork.

 The best pig to make cochinita is the one that’s not so lean and has a bit of marbling: neck, back, upper leg.